Posts

 Image

-(Shutterstock image) I was reading an article from the Washington Post about pollen, allergies and asthma.
+I was reading an article from the Washington Post about pollen, allergies and asthma.
 One doctor in the Midwest was shocked at the number of people being admitted to the hospital for allergies and asthma-about 20 people per day!
 I don't think our regional hospital ever gets that many patients per day, even in the middle of flu and RSV season!
 Dr. Portnoy works at Children's Mercy Hospital and Clinics of Kansas City, Missouri.
 He is chief of the hospital's allergy, asthma and immunology section and said that this year has been a perfect storm for allergy and asthma sufferers.
 Hot and dry weather, little humidity and plants blooming early means a long and miserable allergy season.
 Doctors can't prove yet that global warming is causing a change in allergy and asthma symptoms, but they think they may actually have some statistics by the end of the summer.
-Dr. Portnoy is quoted as saying: “It’s been a secular trend, gradually getting wors
+Dr. Portnoy is quoted as saying: “It’s been a secular trend, gradually getting worse,” he said.
+“This y...

 Air pollution affecting asthma